 Experiential shopping is one tactic that can help to build customer loyalty.
 Brands that focus on customer experience and brand identity ahead of sales are often praised by consumers, as they appreciate and enjoy the feeling of being immersed in the brand’s carefully cultivated lifestyle, without the pressure of having to make a purchase.

-For example, luxury leather goods house, Coach previously launched a ‘Life Coach’ pop-up, designed to pique the interest of the Instagram demographic through three rooms: one designed after a New York City taxi that guests could graffiti, another after Coney Island with games and one with tarot card readers offering free readings.
+For example, luxury leather goods house, Coach previously launched a ‘Life Coach’ pop-up, designed to pique the interest of Instagram users through three rooms: one designed after a New York City taxi that guests could graffiti, another after Coney Island with games and one with tarot card readers offering free readings.
 On the other hand, Dolce and Gabbana opened their own luxe clubhouse for millennials.

-The North Face has also focused on delivering a more experiential shopping experience for their customers; their ‘XPLR Pass’ enables members to earn points when they make purchases, as well as when they visit specific national parks.
+In the past, The North Face has also focused on delivering a more experiential shopping experience for their customers; their ‘XPLR Pass’ enables members to earn points when they make purchases, as well as when they visit specific national parks.
 Other perks include being able to take part in member-exclusive initiatives, such as a 5-day trail running experience with a professional runner and early access to product drops.

 Building trust through third-party advocacy

 Influencer promotion can also be an effective way of targeting a new luxury audience and bringing your brand to the attention of consumers who may not have otherwise looked twice.
-For example, TikTok sensation and avid trainspotter, Francis Bourgeois recently became the face of the Gucci x North Face outdoor-inspired collection which comprises soft accessories, luggage, and shoes.
-The unexpected move from Gucci – which put Bourgeois in the same category as Harry Styles, Lana Del Rey, and Dakota Johnson – surprised and delighted both the industry and Bourgeois’ 2.5 million followers (some of whom will have been outside of Gucci’s usual audience).
+For example, last year TikTok sensation and avid trainspotter, Francis Bourgeois became the face of the Gucci x North Face outdoor-inspired collection which comprises soft accessories, luggage, and shoes.
+The unexpected move from Gucci – which put Bourgeois in the same category as Harry Styles, Lana Del Rey, and Dakota Johnson – surprised and delighted both the industry and Bourgeois’ 2.9 million followers (some of whom will have been outside of Gucci’s usual audience).